Hzfinfdu/Black-Box-Tuning/README.md

 We offer 3 datasets for evaluation, namely sst2(sentiment analysis, 2-label), agnews(topic cls, 4-label) and snli(sentence-pair cls, 3-label).
 Difficulty of the 3 datasets increases in order.
 So their alias in the code are `easy`, `medium` and `hard`.

-We report a baseline result reported in the BBT paper.
+We give a baseline result reported in the BBT paper.

 ## Baseline performance

 sst2(easy): 89.56(0.25)

 agnews(medium): 81.51(0.79)

 snli(hard): 46.58(1.33)